refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 };
 ```

-Also you can give URL path to the `resource` prop.
+Also, you can give a URL path to the `resource` prop.

 ```tsx
 useTable({